theme-ontology/theming/README.md

 Use the search tools on the main page.
 Invent new themes when needed.

+### /canon

+Any data on which there is broad consensus from the main contributors may be uploaded here.
+The idea is to keep this more or less in sync with the data on http://www.themeontology.org.

 ### /auto

 Data committed into /notes will be automatically parsed and collated into tables here.